 *Student Financial Services will award the Alternative/Private Loan but you still must apply for the loan through your private lender.
 SWOSU does not have a preferred Private Lender List or arrangements.
 We recommend that you borrow from the lender who provides you the best loan terms.
-The list of lenders below is only a list of lenders previously used by our students.
+The list of lenders below is only a list of lenders previously used (Historical List) by our students.
 Many other loan options and lenders exist.

 Alternative loans, aka, Private loans, are loans designed for you to borrow in your own name.
 They are based on your credit history.
 The credit history check helps you to know if your credit is good enough on its own or if a co-borrower is needed.
 When a lender performs the credit check, it could lower your credit score, so you should research the lender choices and their qualifying criteria before making application.
 It is your responsibility to know the interest rate and the repayment options.

 Some questions to consider asking lenders before applying for an Alternative or Signature loan: